ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/overview-of-deep-learning-architectures/README.md

 |                                  | - **Residual Connections**: Allow information from earlier layers to flow directly to later layers, improving training efficiency and addressing vanishing gradient issues. |

----

-### 3. Strengths of Transformers
+### Strengths of Transformers

-- **Parallel Processing**
-- :zap: Unlike RNNs, Transformers process all elements of a sequence simultaneously, greatly improving training speed and scalability.
+- **Parallel Processing**: Unlike RNNs, Transformers process all elements of a sequence simultaneously, greatly improving training speed and scalability.

-- **Long-Range Context Understanding**
-- :satellite: The self-attention mechanism enables Transformers to capture dependencies between elements regardless of their distance in the sequence, which is critical for tasks like document understanding or summarization.
+- **Long-Range Context Understanding**: The self-attention mechanism enables Transformers to capture dependencies between elements regardless of their distance in the sequence, which is critical for tasks like document understanding or summarization.

-- **Flexibility Across Data Modalities**
-- :universal_access: Originally designed for NLP, Transformers have been adapted for images, audio, video, and multi-modal tasks.
+- **Flexibility Across Data Modalities**: Originally designed for NLP, Transformers have been adapted for images, audio, video, and multi-modal tasks.

-- **Scalability**
-- :chart_with_upwards_trend: Transformers excel in large-scale training scenarios, such as pretraining on massive datasets and fine-tuning for specific tasks.
+- **Scalability**: Transformers excel in large-scale training scenarios, such as pretraining on massive datasets and fine-tuning for specific tasks.

-- **Transfer Learning**
-- :recycle: Pretrained Transformers like BERT, GPT, and T5 enable transfer learning, where a model trained on a large corpus is fine-tuned for a specific task with minimal data.
+- **Transfer Learning**: Pretrained Transformers like BERT, GPT, and T5 enable transfer learning, where a model trained on a large corpus is fine-tuned for a specific task with minimal data.

----

-### 4. Limitations of Transformers
+### Limitations of Transformers

 - 🖥️ **Computational Complexity**: The self-attention mechanism has a quadratic complexity relative to sequence length, requiring significant computational resources and memory for long sequences.